frasertweedale/blog-fp/posts/2022-05-10-improved-executable-path-queries.md

   result.
 For example, when the executable file has been deleted.
   The result may vary during the lifetime of a process.

-The `Maybe a` type models the existence or absense of a value:
+The `Maybe a` type models the existence or absence of a value:

 ```haskell
 data Maybe a = Nothing | Just a